Activity note: Resort check-in from 4:00 p.m.

 Dinner: At the hotel.

-Evening: Please join us at 8:00 pm for Musical Entertainment, by Rob, his voice will remind you of Frank Sinatra.
+Evening: Please join us after dinner for Musical Entertainment, by Rob, his voice will remind you of Frank Sinatra.

 Activity note: Walk up to 1-1/4 miles with long periods of standing; plenty of benches to rest on at the Ringling Complex